-- Check out each destination you’ll be visiting by entering it in the look-up tool and clicking Check rates & coverage.
-There you can see the rates and coverage map for that location.
+- Search each location you’ll be visiting - enter the name of the destination or country and select Check coverage.
+There you can review the rates and coverage map for that location.

-- If you'll be traveling by sea, scroll down to Going on a cruise? on that page and enter the name of your cruise ship or ferry.
+- If you'll be traveling by sea, go to Going on a cruise? on that page and enter the name of your cruise ship or ferry.

-- When you're done reviewing the coverage and rates, scroll down to See if your device works in that country.
-Enter your device in the field and click SEARCH.
+- When you're done reviewing the coverage and rates, go to See if your device works in that country.
+Enter your device in the field and select SEARCH.

 Don't forget to pack your charger and invest in a travel adapter and electrical converter.
 Most countries outside the U.S. and Canada have different types of outlet plug designs.

 Incoming calls are routed automatically to your phone, but placing a call while you're outside the U.S. works a little differently than when you're at home.
-If you're on our Magenta, Simple Choice Plan, T-Mobile ONE, or Essentials plan, voice calling is available in more than 210 countries and destinations for a flat rate of $0.25/minute.
+If you're on our Magenta, Simple Choice Plan, ONE Plan, or Essentials plan, voice calling is available in more than 215 countries and destinations for a flat rate of $0.25/minute.

 - To call a local number in the country you're visiting, dial the plus sign + followed by the country code, city code, and number (which can be any number of digits with or without dashes or spaces).
 If there's a zero (0) listed before city code, remove the zero.

 - To call back to the U.S., dial +1, the area code, and the number (Example: +1-555-123-4567).
 The plus sign replaces the need to use an IDD code.
 (It's the same to send a text message, too.)